Note: Some offers mentioned in this post are no longer available. Click here for an updated list of current credit card sign up bonuses.

 Let’s talk about American Airlines award tickets

 American Airlines offers 2 types of award tickets in each class (economy, business, and first).
-So there is the saver level and the anytime level.
 In the AAdvantage program these are called MileSAAver and AAnytime awards.
 When you are looking for award space on the AA website, you will see Economy MileSAAver, Economy AAnytime, Business/First MileSAAver, Business/First AAnytime, and then if it is a plane with 3 cabins you will see First MileSAAVer and First AAnytime.

 Now is a good time to explain that airlines do not have an unlimited amount of award space on any given flight.
 In other words, just because you see that 50 seats are available on a flight, it does not mean that 50 award seats are available.

 Different airlines release different amounts of award space.
 Also, every airline releases award seats at different times, so it is a little tough to predict when the best time is to search for availability.
 With that said, I always recommend starting your search as far out from your travel date as possible.
 It helps to be a little flexible on your dates, but I realize that is not always possible for everyone.

 A good way to think about the American Airlines AAdvantage program is that the sAAver level is their award seat inventory.
 Not all airlines do this (some will just say no award tickets available) but American Airlines actually still lets you book a ticket on their own flights (it cannot be a partner flight) even if no award seats are available.
 These are the ‘AAnytime’ awards and as you can see below, they cost a lot of miles.
 Sometimes twice as much.